 Are You on the Right Path?

-One time I was out biking with my son and we were NOT having an easy time.
+One time I was out biking with my son, and we were NOT having an easy time.
 The trail we were following seemed, well, not well-kept or otherwise clear to follow.
 We were getting tangled in branches and weeds, bumping along as best we could, but it seemed inevitable that we could get lost or hurt (or both).
-Both of us were getting pretty frustrated until we realized that the ACTUAL bike path we thought we were on was about FOUR FEET to the left.
+Both of us were getting pretty frustrated until we realized that the ACTUAL bike path was about FOUR FEET to the left.

 If you find yourself digging into your work and the results you’re after aren’t happening, take a better look at your surroundings.
 Reassess the situation.
 Ask yourself, “Am I still on the right path?
-Am I in the right weeds?”
-The grind is necessary, yes, but it only has value IF you are headed in the right direction.
+Or am I in the right weeds?”
+The grind is necessary, yes, but it only has value IF you are on the right path.

 So, how do you make sure you’re headed in the right direction?
 You check in with your vision.
 You reflect on your calling as a leader.
 You look at the big-picture work; your why for your company.
 You should be solving problems and tackling projects that reach for the fulfillment of those intentions.
 If what you’re working on doesn’t answer those outcomes loud and clear, it’s time to shift over.
 Get on the clearer path.